You are here: Urology Textbook > Kidneys > Renal dysplasia

 Definition of Renal Dysplasia

 Kidney dysplasia is a congenital malformation of the kidney.
-The disturbed metanephric development leads to primitive structure elements (immature or primitive glomeruli and tubuli...), often accompanied by hypoplasia.
+The disturbed metanephric development leads to primitive or immature glomeruli and tubuli.
+Renal dysplasia and hypoplasia often coincide.
 The risk for renal failure depends on the severity of (bilateral) kidney dysplasia.
 Kidney dysplasia can be categorized depending on the comorbidities and etiology:

-- Renal hypodysplasia with normal ureteral orifice (with or without obstruction)
+- Renal dysplasia with a normal ureteral orifice (with or without obstruction)

-- Renal hypodysplasia with abnormal ureteral orifice (lateral or caudal ectopia)
+- Renal dysplasia with an abnormal ureteral orifice (lateral or caudal ectopia)

 Etiology of Kidney Dysplasia

 - impaired ureteric budding

 - fetal or postpartal obstruction of the urinary tract

 Pathologic signs of renal dysplasia are primitive tubules lined by epithelium and surrounded by concentric rings of smooth muscle cells and connective tissue.
 Often, cartilage is found in the specimen of kidney dysplasia.